Before the Bell: What every Canadian investor needs to know today

 Stocks set to see action

-General Motors Co posted a quarterly net loss on Tuesday caused by charges related to the sale of its Opel unit in Europe to France's PSA Group, but excluding the charges the results beat analysts' expectations.
-Detroit-based GM posted a third-quarter net loss of $2.98-billion, or $2.03 per share, compared with a profit of $2.77-billion, or $1.71 per share a year earlier.
-Excluding one-time charges, the company earned $1.32 a share, above analyst expectations of $1.14.
+McDonald's Corp reported better-than-expected quarterly sales at established U.S. restaurants on Tuesday, as it attracted more customers with its $1 and $2 beverages and premium customizable sandwiches such as Sriracha artisan chicken.
+Sales at U.S. restaurants open at least 13 months rose 4.1 percent, above the 3.4 per cent growth expected on average by analysts polled by research firm Consensus Metrix.
+Net income rose to $1.88-billion, or $2.32 per share, in the third quarter ended Sept.
+30, from $1.28-billion, or $1.50 per share, a year earlier.

+General Motors Co posted a stronger than expected pre-tax profit for the third quarter before related to the sale of its European operations, and shares jumped as GM reaffirmed its full-year earnings outlook and a promise to slash stocks of unsold vehicles.
+The results sent the company's shares up 4 per cent in pre-market trading.
+GM said it expects U.S. vehicle sales to remain stable at an annual pace of about 17 million light vehicles in 2017, "and we expect that in 2018 as well," GM Chief Financial Officer Chuck Stevens told reporters on Tuesday.

-Caterpillar Inc shares jumped in premarket trading after the equipment giant posted a 25-per-cent jump in quarterly revenue, driven by soaring demand for its construction equipment.
+Caterpillar Inc. shares rose 6.8 per cent in premarket trading after the equipment giant posted a 25-per-cent jump in quarterly revenue, driven by soaring demand for its construction equipment.
 The company also raised its 2017 revenue forecast for a third time this year.
 Profit attributable to common stockholders rose to $1.06-billion, or $1.77 per share, in the third quarter ended Sept.
 30, from $283-million, or 48 cents per share, a year earlier.
 Excluding restructuring costs, Caterpillar earned $1.95 per share, compared with 85 cents per share, a year earlier.

-Eli Lilly and Co, one of the world's top insulin-makers, on Tuesday reported a better than expected third-quarter profit, and said it was reviewing options, including a sale or an IPO, for its Elanco Animal Health business.
+Eli Lilly and Co., one of the world's top insulin-makers, on Tuesday reported a better than expected third-quarter profit, and said it was reviewing options, including a sale or an IPO, for its Elanco Animal Health business.
 The drug maker, whose animal health business brought in $740.6-million in the latest quarter, said it would provide an update on its plans for Elanco no later than the middle of 2018.
 Lilly also said it was exploring strategic options, including a sale, of Posilac, a supplement to boost dairy cow productivity that it acquired from Monsanto Co in 2008.
 The Indianoplis-based company said its net income fell to $555.6-million, or 53 cents per share, in the quarter ended Sep.
 30, from $778-million, or 73 cents per share, a year earlier.
+It shares were up 2 per cent in premarket trading.

 Suncor Energy has applied to the Alberta Energy Regulator for approval of its Meadow Creek West project.
 According to the AER, the project would recover 6,359 cubic metres per day (40 000 barrels per day) from the McMurray Formation using steam-assisted gravity drainage technology.
 The project would include a central processing facility with associated facilities, cogeneration facilities, thermal injection wells, production wells, water source wells, disposal wells, well pads, stormwater ponds and associated infrastructure.